Identity Director Administration Guide

-The Building Block functionality is only available if your login account has been assigned the administrative role Full Access.
+- The Building Block functionality is only available if your login account has been assigned the Full Access role.
 Other administrative roles, including ones that grant Modify access to all functionality, do not grant access to the Building Block functionality.

-Similarly, you can only synchronize data connections via a command line if your login account has been assigned the administrative role Full Access.
+- Similarly, you can only synchronize data connections via a command line if your login account has been assigned the Full Access role.

 Multiple administrative roles

 If you assign multiple administrative roles to a login account, the permissions of all roles are combined, in which the least restrictive permissions apply:

 - Modify takes precedence over Read and Deny